techmccat/imxrt-dcp/checklist.md

 ## Improvements
 - [x] Reusable builders
 - [x] Set buffer addresses in the operation and not the builder (yaay, more type-specific impls)
-- [ ] HAL feature to take CCM handle instead of registers
 - [ ] Require setting buffer positions before freezing task